Sickyguy/Sickyguy/README.md

 - 👋 Hi, I’m @Sickyguy
 - 👀 I’m interested in python
-- 🌱 I’m currently learning machine-learning
+- 🌱 I’m currently learning python again from the ground up, with more focus on data analysis and AI-ML
 - 💞️ I’m looking to collaborate on no project at the time
 - 📫 How to reach me- sukhchain88888888@gmail.com